alexandervandenbroucke/alexandervandenbroucke.github.io/sections/talks.markdown

 * **Tabling as a Library with Delimited Control** presented at IJCAI 2016 (July 13, 2016), Hilton Midtown, New York. [[Slides]](/talks/tabling-with-delimited-control.pdf)

-* **A Functional Perspective on Logic Programming** persented at the Doctoral Consortium of ICLP 2016 (October 18, 2016), Sheraton La Guardia, New York.
+* **A Functional Perspective on Logic Programming** presented at the Doctoral Consortium of ICLP 2016 (October 18, 2016), Sheraton La Guardia, New York.
   [[Slides]](/talks/functional-perspective-on-logic-programming.pdf)